margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I never wanted to let this situation go
 Everything felt so close to home
 I had prayed for so long
-But I let it go and moved on
+I let it go and moved on

 ## It Starts At the Port ##
 It starts at the port.